 It becomes so time-consuming to export all that data from so many disparate sources to create one workable spreadsheet.
 Consolidating data from many sources is not only time-consuming, but also creates opportunities for errors which can be counterproductive to managers when trying to make important decisions.
 Call center managers have many challenges; trying to consolidate data shouldn’t be one of them.

-Spreadsheets are easier to use for call center QA, right?
+Call center spreadsheet templates are easier to use for QA, right?

 Some call center managers stick to spreadsheets for QA purposes because they think it’s a tried-and-true method that’s worked for a long time.
 Plus, they think that using spreadsheets is a cheaper method than investing in technology and they want to keep the bottom line looking good.
 But they are wrong - spreadsheets are not a QA tool.